Standing on the Shoulders of Giants: Reprogramming Visual-Language Model for General Deepfake Detection: Experiments

-{In this experiment, we provide the visualization of feature distributions as shown in Figure \ref{fig:tsne}. {The influence of the visual prompt $\boldsymbol{\delta}$ is limited exclusively to the input images and not the models, ensuring that the image features can occupy in a consistent feature latent space.} Initial observations suggest that there are significant differences in the orginal feature distributions between the CDF and FF datasets, which indicates the intrinsic domain discrimination capability of the unmodified CLIP.
-Moreover, before integrating visual prompts, the original CLIP model failed to differentiate between real and fake images.
+In this experiment, we provide the t-SNE visualization of visual feature distributions as shown in Fig. \ref{fig:tsne}.
+The influence of the visual prompt $\boldsymbol{\delta}$ is limited exclusively to the input images and not the models, ensuring that the image features can occupy a consistent feature latent space.
+Initial observations suggest that there are significant differences in the original feature distributions between the CDF and FF datasets, which indicates the intrinsic domain discrimination capability of the unmodified CLIP.
+Moreover, without visual prompts, the original CLIP model failed to identify real and fake images.
 In contrast, within the FF dataset, real and fake images can be efficiently discriminated by equipping visual prompts, suggesting the effectiveness of our method.
 Furthermore, although the CDF dataset was not used during training, visual prompts trained on the FF dataset effectively endowed the model with the capability to detect deepfakes in the CDF dataset.
-We speculate that the visual prompts $\boldsymbol{\delta}$, consisting of a limited number of adjustable parameters, potentially tend to exploit the inherent capabilities of frozen models instead of introducing additional deepfake-information directly, which maybe protect the generalization ability of pretrained models so that improve the peformance.
-We think the speculation is necessary to further explore in future works. }
+We speculate that the visual prompt $\boldsymbol{\delta}$, consisting of a limited number of adjustable parameters, potentially tends to exploit the inherent capabilities of frozen models instead of introducing additional deepfake information directly, which may protect the generalization ability of pre-trained models and improve models' performance.
+Except for the observation of visual features, we also provide the visualization of text features and face embeddings in our appendix \cite{ours}, which reveals a mid-domain between different datasets in common.
+These observations are necessary to be further explored in future works.